Prosperity Textiles achieves 17% water savings using Higg data

 In pursuit of a more sustainable denim manufacturing process, Prosperity is also focused on reducing its water consumption.
 Historically, as a byproduct of the finishing process the company released 240 tons of wastewater heated 98 degrees Celsius each day.

-Prosperity will rely on Higg on an ongoing basis to determine the impacts of its multi-pronged sustainability program – from chemicals automation that reduces waste, to caustic soda recycling, and the hot water diversion that saves both water and energy.
-Using Higg, the company can monitor not only the effects of each project’s primary impact, but also how each program interconnects and improves Prosperity’s overall sustainability.
+Prosperity will rely on Worldly on an ongoing basis to determine the impacts of its multi-pronged sustainability program – from chemicals automation that reduces waste, to caustic soda recycling, and the hot water diversion that saves both water and energy.
+Using Worldly, the company can monitor not only the effects of each project’s primary impact, but also how each program interconnects and improves Prosperity’s overall sustainability.

 Getting buy-in: clear business value